AdamNiederer/0xc/README.md

 - `hex-convert` - Simple string-to-string base conversion.
 Accepts prefix options and allows interactive use.
 - `hex-convert-point` - Replace the number at point with a converted representation.

+## Base Hinting

+A number literal's base can be roughly determined via heuristics, but you can use the following hints to ensure hex gets it right:

+- `0x` is a hexadecimal literal
+- `0b` is a binary literal
+- `0t` is a ternary literal
+- `0d` is a decimal literal
+- `0o` is an octal literal

+Alternatively, you can prefix a base-n number with `n:`.
+Hex will automatically remove any of these base hints when converting

 ## Future
 Tests are next.
-Better base inference for hexadecimal is also coming.
+Better base inference for hexadecimal numbers is also coming.
 If you feel like beating me to it, open a pull request.

 ## License
 GPLv3+